Chriscbr/blog/_posts/2023-06-27-rust-crate-into-javascript-library.md

 }
 ```

-For this post I'll be compiling to "CommonJS" (a standard for how JavaScript code can be packaged into modules), although it should be noted that [ES modules] is a more recent standard that works across more JavaScript runtimes.
+For this post I'll be compiling to "CommonJS" (a standard for packaging JavaScript modules that was designed for NodeJS), although it should be noted that [ES modules] is a more recent standard that works across more JavaScript runtimes.

 [ES modules]: https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/